 “I’d have to retake the exam.”
 He smiled, having already known the answer.
 “So, in the unlikely event that you have to resit, when would you be able to do so,” he asked, again, knowing that I’d have to wait until February.

-Matt, when he heard, asked if he could meet up with Cait and me in London and then travel with us to Spain.“Sure,” I said, “but you’ve never wanted to see Europe before?”
-I asked because he’d always spoken about South America and also because he seemed uncharacteristically embarrassed or nervous.
+Matt, when he heard, asked if he could meet up with Cait and me in London and travel with us to Spain.“Sure,” I said, “but you’ve never wanted to see Europe before?”
+I asked because he’d always spoken about South America.
+He also seemed oddly embarrassed or nervous.
 I couldn’t determine which because Matt avoided meeting my eye, something else that struck me as unusual.